HGVInsurance.co.nz

 When your truck is written off, the difference between agreed value and market value can be $50,000 or more.
 Here's what every truck operator needs to understand before choosing their policy.

 When a truck is written off, the insurance settlement can make or break an operator's ability to replace the vehicle and keep the business running.
-The choice between agreed value and market value insurance is the single most important decision in your motor vehicle policy — and it's one that many operators don't fully understand until it's too late.
+The choice between agreed value and market value insurance is the single most important decision in your motor vehicle policy — and it is one that many operators do not fully understand until it is too late.

 What is agreed value?